Reducing invoice resolution time by 67% For Axway E-Invoicing

 team

-Product Designer (me), Product Manager, Operations Team, Full-Stack Developer
+Product Designer (me), Product Manager, Operations Team, SWE

 my role